mongodb-industry-solutions/Risk-assessor/README.md

 - [De-identification](https://www.d-id.com/)

 > [!Warning]
-> This demo uses several **paying services** which are not included in the deom such as : Geospacial indexes in MongoDB, [Google's Reverse geocoding APIs](https://developers.google.com/maps/documentation/geocoding/requests-reverse-geocoding) and [D-ID's talk streams](https://docs.d-id.com/reference/startconnection).
+> This demo uses several **paying services** which are not included in the demo such as : Geospacial indexes in MongoDB, [Google's Reverse geocoding APIs](https://developers.google.com/maps/documentation/geocoding/requests-reverse-geocoding) and [D-ID's talk streams](https://docs.d-id.com/reference/startconnection).
 > Also this demo uses Fireworks.ai's LLMs, and therefore will need an API key, which you can get by signing up for free with your Google account [here](https://fireworks.ai/login).

+> [!Note]
+> D-ID is a generative AI-powered interactions and content creation platform.
+This is the platform that avatar logic was built on.
+While being remarkable and very eye-catching it is a paying service that doesn’t use MongoDB.
+We therefore added another [Github branch](https://github.com/mongodb-industry-solutions/Risk-assessor/tree/main) which excluded the avatar logic.

 ## Installation of the Demo